dxwy/MAX30100_for_STM32_HAL/README.md

 void MAX30100_Pause(void);
 void MAX30100_Resume(void);
 ```

-## Sidenote
+## Known issues
 * If you're using an MAX30100 module and it cannot be detected by the microcontroller, desoldering the pull-up resistors on the module may resolve the problem.
 Details [here](https://www.teachmemicro.com/max30100-arduino-heart-rate-sensor/).

-## Known issues
-* Nil.